2025–26 European windstorm season: Weather warnings issued

+Storm impacts

 In France two people have died due to the storm, the first one drowned and the second got killed in his car with a collapsed tree and second person was injured.

 In Scotland, a gust of 96 mph was recorded on Tiree whilst power cuts were reported in the Highlands.
 In Glasgow, a derelict building collapsed onto a car amid high winds on Broomielaw, forcing the road to close.
 A train travelling between Aberdeen and Inverurie hit a fallen tree, leaving around a dozen passengers stranded on the train.
 The Forth Road Bridge was closed, whilst high-sided vehicles were expected to be prevented from crossing the Clackmannanshire Bridge, Kincardine Bridge, Tyne Bridge and possibly the Queensferry Crossing.
 The Highland, Kyle, West Highland and Wick railway lines were closed and speed restrictions were placed on all Scottish routes, whilst many ferries from Cairnryan Harbour to Northern Ireland were cancelled.

 In Wales, around 600 properties lost power in Carmarthenshire and the Severn Bridge was closed in both directions.
 A fallen tree near Gobowen forced rail services to be suspended between Shrewsbury and Wrexham.

 Storm Barbara

-Storm Barbara was named on 5 October 2025, by the Italian Servizio Meteorologico.
+Date named and background

+Part of the central Mediterranean group's list, Storm Barbara followed shortly after Amy.
+It brought unsettled weather to the Mediterranean basin, particularly affecting Italy and the Balkan Peninsula, contributing to the season's early total of fatalities.

+Weather warnings issued

 Italy had orange wind warnings for the east coast south and not including San Marino to the heel of Italy.
 Further afield, red wind warnings were in force for the Velebit channel region of Croatia as well as orange rain warnings for surrounding inland parts of the country.
 Orange rain and wind warnings were in force for most areas in Montenegro.
 Elsewhere, yellow rain warnings were inforce for parts of Slovenia, Bosnia and Herzegovina and Serbia.

 Orange rain warnings were put up for Bulgaria, with the east of the country having red rain warnings as well as south-eastern Romania.
 Red rain warnings were also inforce for parts of Romania, Moldova and south-western Ukraine.

+Storm impacts

+The system brought record-breaking rainfall to Romania and Greece.
+Bucharest recorded its wettest October day in history during this event.

 Storm Alice

-Storm Alice was named by AEMET on 7 October 2025.
+Date named and background

+Alice, named on 7 October 2025 was the first name used from the south-western group's list for the 2025–26 season.
+The system targeted the Iberian Peninsula, bringing heavy rain and wind to Portugal and Spain.
+A very small and weak area of low pressure known locally as a DANA (Depresión Aislada en Niveles Altos, a cut-off low).